Nithin38r/Telegram-Bot-using-Python/README.md

 # Telegram-Bot-using-Python
+"note i am just taken the movie bot as an example you can aslo create it like education bot , personal bot etc.........."
 I have created telegram bot using python

 note all the process are just to demonstarte the process i have created successfully the bot . like wise you can also use it by just changing  some codes